profound-labs/wallcalendar-photo-and-notes-overleaf/README.md

+# Wallcalendar in LaTeX, photo and notes layout

-# Wallcalendar LaTeX example for Overleaf
+An example template for [Overleaf](https://overleaf.com)

-Overleaf project: ...
+Overleaf template: ...

 See also `wallcalendar` on Github: https://github.com/profound-labs/wallcalendar